-The overall value chain analysis shows that the best overall efficiency is achieved when the iron ore is reduced with hydrogen in the reduction step and then melted into crude steel together with a minimal biocarbon addition in the electric arc furnace (process option 1).
+The overall value chain analysis shows that the best overall efficiency is achieved when the iron ore is reduced with hydrogen in the reduction step and then melted into crude steel together with a minimal biocarbon addition in the electric arc furnace, , i.e.Process Option 1.
 The diagram shows results for the biogenic and fossil carbon dioxide emissions of the process options broken down into the direct reduction step and melting in an electric arc furnace.
-The typical value for ore-based steel production using blast furnace technology is 2200 kg CO2e/tonne of steel.
+The typical value for ore-based steel production using blast furnace technology is 2200 kg CO_2 e per tonne of steel.